It's My Life (film)

-It's My Life is a 2020 Indian Hindi-language comedy drama film written and directed by Anees Bazmee and produced by Boney Kapoor and Sanjay Kapoor.
+It's My Life is a 2020 Indian Hindi-language family comedy drama film written and directed by Anees Bazmee and produced by Boney Kapoor and Sanjay Kapoor.
 The film stars Harman Baweja and Genelia D'Souza, while Nana Patekar plays a supporting role.
 It is a remake of the 2006 Telugu film Bommarillu, with D'Souza reprising her role.
-The film began production in 2007 but had a delayed release in 2020.
+The film began production on 14 August 2007 but had a delayed release on 29 November 2020.

 Plot

-Abhishek "Abhi" Sharma is an energetic youngster from a rich family whose over-protective businessman father, the venerable Siddhant Kumar Sharma, wants him to take over his family business and has the final say in every decision of his son's life.
-Frustrated with this over-indulgence on Siddhant's part, Abhishek half-heartedly agrees to become engaged to Kajal, a rich man's daughter, but then falls for a middle-class young woman called Muskaan Mathur, unaware that he was involved in an incident with her father M. M. Mathur once when drunk.
+Abhishek "Abhi" Sharma is an energetic youngster from a rich family whose over-protective businessman father, the venerable Siddhant Kumar Sharma, wants him to take over the family business and has the final say in every decision of his son's life.
+Frustrated with this over-indulgence on Siddhant's part, Abhishek half-heartedly agrees to become engaged to Kajal, a rich man's daughter, but then falls for a middle-class young woman called Muskaan Mathur, unaware that he was involved in an incident with her father Manoj Mitter Mathur once, when drunk.
 Eventually, as she confesses her love for him, Abhishek loudly proclaims his love for Muskaan too, but is caught by Siddhant; in the drama that ensues, Siddhant agrees to Abhishek's request of meeting Muskaan once, giving him an ultimatum that she must prove her worth within 7 days.

 Muskaan joins the Sharma family for a vacation in Thailand on a false pretext by lying to her father for the first time; over the course of the 7-day bound, her actions irritate Abhishek to no end, as he wants her to behave in a specific way.
-However, at his best friend's wedding, Abhishek bumps again into M. M. Mathur, who locates his daughter.
-An altercation between the lovebirds eventually culminates in Muskaan announcing that she doesn't want to marry Abhishek, despite Siddhant having secretly decided in favor of it.
-Muskaan is confined to house arrest by M. M. Mathur upon returning to Mumbai, and the Sharma family, including Abhishek himself and his mother Lakshmi Sharma, finally confronts Siddhant about his overbearing nature.
+However, at his best friend's wedding, Abhishek bumps again into Manoj Mitter Mathur, who locates his daughter.
+An altercation between the lovebirds eventually culminates in Muskaan announcing that she doesn't want to marry Abhishek, despite Siddhant having secretly decided in favour of it.
+Muskaan is confined to house arrest by Manoj Mitter Mathur upon returning to Mumbai, and the Sharma family, including Abhishek himself and his mother Laxmi Sharma, finally confronts Siddhant about his overbearing nature.
 Siddhant comes to terms with his son's desire to marry a girl of his choice, and lets Abhishek and the others choose their own paths in life.
 Later, he meets Muskaan and brings her back to the Sharma family, while making the same deal to her father that he had made to Abhishek.
 The film ends with Abhishek and Muskaan getting married.